pjcv89/AutoTag/README.md

 ### By: Pablo Campos Viana

+## Overview
+This tutorial shows how to perform multi-label classification with fastText and StarSpace.
+We will use the [stacksample](https://www.kaggle.com/stackoverflow/stacksample) data to perform automatic tag generation.
+More precisely, given (short) text of questions titles, we want to predict their most probable tags.

 ## Requirements

-This tutorial assumes a standard installation of [Anaconda](http://continuum.io/downloads) (based on Python 3.5) that is ready to use, running on a Linux system.
+This tutorial assumes a standard installation of [miniconda](https://docs.conda.io/en/latest/miniconda.html) (based on Python 3.7) that is ready to use, running on a Linux system.
 Ideally you should be able to follow this tutorial using a Docker container.

 The following tools are required: